byte-glass/drainpipe/readme.md

 cargo run --bin drainpipe
 ```

+## style 'pipeline'

+this uses iterators over or vectors of `String`. the more monolithic (i.e. one lifetime?) version in main.rs can use `&str`, the references are good within the single scope -- try to understand this better!

 ## read a file

 What is the effect of the block around `let mut file ... `?